 The sales of the Group are mainly denominated in US dollars.
-However, the Group has certain foreign currency sales and purchases transactions denominated in Renminbi, Hong Kong dollar, and Pound Sterling, which expose the Group to foreign currency risk.
+However, the Group has certain foreign currency sales and purchases transactions denominated in Renminbi and Hong Kong dollars, which may expose the Group to foreign currency risk.
 The Group currently has no foreign currency hedging policy and the management monitors the foreign exchange exposure by closely monitoring the movement of foreign currency rates.
 Nevertheless, the Group will consider hedging significant foreign currency exposure should the need arise.